bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 efforts concrete, expand the feature set as needed, and let ongoing work stabilize and mature*.

-In a litle more detail, we identify the following five areas of work, which we will expand below:
+In a little more detail, we identify the following five areas of work, which we will expand below:

 1. Complete the *ISLE*